 A woman's urethra is also near the rectum and vagina, both of which contain bacteria.

-Germs can be pushed into the urethra during sexual intercourse, as well, according to the Office on Women's Health (OWH).
+And germs can be pushed into the urethra during sexual intercourse, according to the Office on Women's Health (OWH).

 Often, the bacteria that infect the urinary tract are Escherichia coli, or E. coli, which normally live in the colon.
 Sometimes the culprit is a microorganism such as chlamydia.